 Organized in 1963, the Honors Program is designed to enhance the education experience of intellectually talented and academically motivated students from all colleges in the university.
-65 freshman students are enrolled each year; total enrollment is currently about 250.
-Honors Program students are required to maintain a minimum grade point average of 3.200.
-Beginning in fall 1999, entering first-year honors students will be expected to live on the Honors Program floors in East Residence Hall.
+Seventy-five freshman students are enrolled each year; total enrollment is currently about 250.
+Honors Program students are required to maintain a minimum quality point average of 3.200.
+Entering first-year honors students live on the Honors Program floors in East Residence Hall.